A Necessary and Sufficient Condition for Local Synchronization in Nonlinear Oscillator Networks

 where $\operatorname{det} \phi\left(t,t_{0}\right)$ is the state transition matrix.
 The determinant of the transition matrix can be interpreted as a measure of the volume in the phase space.
 For the linearized partial state coupled system (\ref{gamma_eq}), the state transition matrix corresponding to each eigenmode follows

+For positive coupling gain \( K > 0 \), equation (\ref{state_tra_sim}) shows that the determinant of the state transition matrix decays exponentially over time.
+As a result, \( \det \phi(t, t_0) \rightarrow 0 \) as \( t \rightarrow \infty \).
+This implies that the volume in the phase space shrinks, indicating that system trajectories converge, which supports synchronization. \end{myproof}

-For positive coupling gain $K>0$, (\ref{state_tra_sim}) ensures the convergence of $\operatorname{det} \phi\left(t,t_{0}\right)$.
-In other words, for positive values of $K$, $ \operatorname{det} \phi\left(t,t_{0}\right)$ $\rightarrow 0$ as $t \rightarrow \infty$. \end{proof} We further used a numerical approach to study the synchronization behavior of a second-order partial-state coupled system (\ref{gamma_eq}).
+We further used a numerical approach to study the synchronization behavior of a second-order partial-state coupled system (\ref{gamma_eq}).
 For this purpose, the Master Stability Function was calculated numerically \cite{pecora1998master}.
 We found the maximum Floquet multiplier is a decreasing function of the coupling strength ($K$).
 This has been shown in Fig. \ref{fig:MSF_Plot}.
-As the maximum Floquet multiplier is less than one for $K>0$, the computation suggests synchronization.
+As the maximum Floquet multiplier is less than one for $K>0$, the computation suggests synchronization is achieved.